Download this example as a Jupyter notebook or a Python script.

 [5]:

 Use the pandas and plotly libraries to visualize the results.
-The data will first be translated from the BoM Analytics BomSustainabilitySummaryQueryResult to a pandas Dataframe
+First, the data is translated from the BoM Analytics BomSustainabilitySummaryQueryResult to a pandas Dataframe object.

 [6]: